IAF Core Competencies for Facilitators

 Why the competencies matter now

-Distributed groups need ways of meeting that build belonging rather than simply passing updates.
-Community volunteers facing heavy demands need structures that reduce confusion and help them focus on what matters most.
+Distributed groups need ways of meeting that build belonging rather than simply moving through an agenda.
+Volunteers and community leaders need structures that reduce confusion and help people focus on what matters most.
 Coalitions working across different interests need conversations that create shared understanding before action.
 Hybrid gatherings need thoughtful design so that distance does not become silence.

 The competencies are not a cure for complexity.
-They are a way of meeting complexity with more intention.
-They help people come together, not simply to exchange views, but to think together, decide together and move forward with clearer purpose.
+They are a way of meeting complexity with more care, skill and discipline.
+They help people come together not simply to exchange views, but to think together, decide together and move forward with clearer shared purpose.

-Whether in a workplace, a neighbourhood hall or a community Zoom call, the competencies support the kind of conversations that strengthen relationships and make collective work possible.
+Whether in a workplace, a neighbourhood hall, an NGO, a volunteer group or a community Zoom call, the IAF Core Competencies offer a practical language for better conversations.
+They support the kind of facilitation that strengthens relationships, improves participation and helps groups do meaningful work together.

 Go to Top